Get A Risk-Free Bet Up To $500

 As you may be aware, in September 2018 a man at the Meadowlands took advantage of a pricing glitch, betting $110 at 750-1 odds to win $82,000 when the actual price should have been -600.
 After a review and a lot of blowback, the company decided to honor the bet when, if you do read those house rules, they could have justifiably declined to do so based on a “palpable error.”
 So – read those terms and conditions at any/every sportsbook where you play, folks.

 As indicated in the discussion of the app and web platform above, we really enjoy both versions.
 The adjectives that fit best are: smooth, clean, intuitive, accessible and fast.
-And a lack of cutter and plenty of clarity.
+And a lack of clutter and plenty of clarity.

 Tracking your bets in progress?
 If you’ve got a multi-legged teaser or parlay in the works, under ‘Active Wagers’ (or open bets) in the bet slip field, a winning leg will get shaded light blue.
 It’s a nice tracking device.
 If that leg flops, you’ll see a strikethrough under settled wagers.